Why Learning To Code Is So Damn Hard (Review)

 ~ you noodle through ~

 You start preferring to “read the docs” instead of long step-by-step beginner tutorials, because docs are a denser source of information.
-You start noticing a more refined sense of taste when you scroll through StackOverflow solutions & you may have never encountered this problem before, but you’re starting to read subtleties behind other’s code.
+You start accumulating a discerning sense of taste when you scroll through StackOverflow solutions: you might not understand every line, but you’re starting to read subtleties behind other’s code.
 “Oh that person just duck-taped crappy code together, but this solution looks robust”.

 You’re starting to see the matrix